starknet-edu/starknetbook/src/ch02-09-starknet-js.md

 - `utils.ts`: This file will contain the functions and logic for deployment.
 - `deploy.ts`: This is the main deployment script.
-- `l2-eth-abi.json`: his file will hold the ABI (Application Binary Interface) for the account contract.
+- `l2-eth-abi.json`: This file will hold the ABI (Application Binary Interface) for the account contract.

 ## STEP 2: Import Required Modules and Functions